Wednesday, January 15, 2025

 NEWS AND MINISTRY OPPORTUNITIES AT First Lutheran Church – Gainesville!

-o COLLEGE STUDENTS AND YOUNG ADULTS meet on Tuesday nights in the student house at 7:00 p.m.
+· COLLEGE STUDENTS AND YOUNG ADULTS meet on Tuesday nights in the student house at 7:00 p.m.
 Come and join us!
 They are studying “The Case for Christianity.”
+(THERE IS A BREAK DURING CHRISTMAS VACATION.)

 Feel free to contact Pastor Rockey at 907-841-4066 if you have any questions about these readings.
 Or send an e-mail question to jonrock53@mtaonline.net I have recently received questions and comments.
 It is always good to consider our Lord’s love and guidance.
 I will TRY to answer, but some things only God knows!